HansKristian-Work/vkd3d-standalone/README.md

 Place the wined3d DLLs together with any `libvkd3d-1.dll` and `libvkd3d-shader-1.dll` you built and an app should now be using Vulkan.

+## License

+This just contains build scripts, so a code license is questionable.
+I've used the same LICENSE file as upstream vkd3d here to remove any concerns about that.